This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 How can I prevent the spread of croup?

-- Do not let your child share cups, forks, spoons, or plates with others.
+- Do not let your child share cups, silverware, or dishes with others.

 - Keep your child home from school or daycare.